VannRR/robuku/README.md

 rofi -show robuku -modi robuku
 ```

+### Notes

+#### Searching
-**Note** Tags and urls are used as metadata for search but not displayed unless
+Tags and URLs are used as metadata for search but are not displayed unless the
-the bookmark has no title then the url is displayed.
+bookmark has no title.
+In that case, the URL is displayed instead of the title.

+#### Broken Message Box
+If the message box is not resizing to the text, go to your rofi config and remove
+the `height` property from `window`.
+Instead, set the `lines` property
+(number of entries listed in rofi) of `listview` to achieve the desired height.

+#### Hotkeys (Alt+1, etc.) Not Working
+If hotkeys are not working in rofi, check the following properties in the rofi config:
+`kb-custom-1`, `kb-custom-2`, and `kb-custom-3`.
+If they are not set to their default values,
+the hotkeys listed in robuku will be incorrect.

 ## Links